LMLAB-research/pancancer-deg/overlap-analyses/README.md

-# TCGA–OIS Overlap Pipeline
+# TCGA-OIS overlap pipeline

-This pipeline compares cancer and OIS differentially expressed genes (DEGs) and creates a summary heatmap.
+This pipeline compares two datasets of differentially expressed genes (DEGs) and creates a summary heatmap.

 ## Folder structure